mahdimoradi20/CookAppAndroid/README.md

 android Cookapp also has a server side app for the admin that can use it in order to write recipes and send them to users.
 You can also find that server side app in my github. that is being written by python flask.

-This project have some config file search for GetConfigSample.java and put your host address and your api key there.
+This project has some config file search for GetConfigSample.java and put your host address and your api key there.

 Sorry if my english was not good enough thank you for reading this README file. :)